 Alabama Crimson Tide head coach Nick Saban can get it done with the best in college football history.
 Not only does he win on the field, but he's also a maestro on the recruiting trail.
 When he picked up the phone to call La Salle High School defensive back Devonta Smith, it paid off once again.

-Smith, a four-star recruit from Cincinnati, Ohio (and not to be confused with former Alabama star wide receiver and Heisman Trophy winner DeVonta Smith), has officially signed with the Crimson Tide.
-This, of course, came months after his de-commitment from the Ohio State Buckeyes.
+Smith, a four-star recruit from Cincinnati, Ohio (and not to be confused with former Alabama star wide receiver and Heisman Trophy winner DeVonta Smith who attended Amite High School in Louisiana), is ready to make his mark with the Crimson Tide.
+This, of course, is after his de-commitment from the Ohio State Buckeyes.

 "Alabama has always been my dream school and somewhere I've always wanted to go and compete with the best and get coached by the best," Smith said, via 247Sports.
 "And also get my degree from, spend my four years there."

-There’s a family connection to Alabama, too.
-Smith’s cousin is former Crimson Tide and NFL MVP running back Shaun Alexander.
-Needless to say, he will be welcomed to Tuscaloosa with open arms.
+There's a family connection to Alabama, too.
+Smith's cousin is former Crimson Tide and NFL MVP running back Shaun Alexander.
+Needless to say, he has been welcomed to Tuscaloosa with open arms.

 Ranked as the nation's No. 20 cornerback for the 2021 football recruiting class, according to the 247Sports Composite, Devonta Smith ultimately picked the Tide over NCAA scholarship offers from Akron, Boston College, Cincinnati, Duke, Georgia, Georgia Tech, Indiana, Iowa State, Kentucky, Liberty, Louisville, Michigan, Michigan State, Minnesota, Northwestern, Notre Dame, Oklahoma, Oregon, Penn State, Pittsburgh, Tennessee, Toledo, Vanderbilt, Virginia, Virginia Tech, West Virginia, Western Michigan, and Wisconsin.

-The Ohio high school standout is headed to the SEC to shut down every wide receiver that he lines up across.
+The Ohio high school standout is ready to shut down every wide receiver that he lines up across in the SEC.

 "I can't even lie to you.
 Bama has always been my dream school," Smith told 247Sports, which ranks him as a four-star prospect.
 "I've always looked up to Coach Saban.
 He's my idol.
 He's the best ever to do it in my eyes and I'm pretty sure everyone else's eyes, too.
 There really wasn't much of a pitch.
 His resumé puts it out there for you.
 There's nothing he promised me or nothing he can promise me.
 I'm going to go in there and put my head down and go to work like I always do.
 I've never been handed nothing in my life and I don't plan to get anything handed to me now.
 I'm going in to work for everything I need and want."

-Another star player is Alabama-bound, and you better believe Smith will be ready to compete against the likes of Auburn, LSU, and Georgia in the coming years.
+Another star player is Alabama-bound, and you better believe Smith will be ready to compete against the likes of Auburn, LSU, Florida, Clemson, Miami and Georgia in the coming years.

 DB Devonta Smith Highlights